4th Tunisian Tirailleurs Regiment: 1918

-The performance of the Tunisian tirailleurs at the Chemin des Dames in Verdun 1917, earned the regiment the Croix de guerre and the Légion d'honneur.
+The regiment earned the Croix de guerre and the Légion d'honneur.
 In addition six citations were awarded collectively to the regiment and seven to individual battalions.

 A detachment of the 4th RTT participated in the victory parade of July 14, 1919.

 A total of 16,509 Tunisian soldiers in French service were killed in World War I out of a total Algerian, Moroccan and Tunisian death toll of between 28,000 and 36,000.
 Another source puts Tunisian losses at 10,500 out of 63,000.